Lee Dixon: Arsenal

 In 1994, Dixon won a European medal to complement his domestic collection as Dixon, Winterburn, Bould and Adams suppressed the efforts of Tomas Brolin, Gianfranco Zola and Faustino Asprilla of Italian side Parma.
 Arsenal scored an early goal in the European Cup Winners Cup final in Copenhagen and this was enough, winning 1–0.
 Dixon was again in his No.2 shirt as Arsenal slumped domestically in 1995 but reached the final of the Cup Winners Cup again.
 Though the defence in Paris was breached by Real Zaragoza, Arsenal equalised and took the game to extra time.
 A lob from 40 yards in the final minute from Nayim (an ex-Spurs player) over David Seaman prised the trophy from the Gunners.

 On 1 October 1996 Arsène Wenger arrived at Highbury and started to introduce lifestyle policies to the Arsenal squad, changing their outlook, self-awareness and diet.
 Wenger later admitted that he expected to replace each defender he inherited fairly quickly, but just as quickly realised he didn't need to.
 Dixon and his defensive colleagues recognised Wenger for giving them extra years at the helm of the game.
 Arsenal won the second "double" of the club's history in 1998 and Dixon received a testimonial the following year as he entered his tenth full season at Arsenal.

 Dixon played in a UEFA Cup campaign in 2000 which saw Arsenal reach the final in the same Copenhagen stadium where they had won the Cup Winners Cup six years earlier.
 This time they were beaten on penalties by Galatasaray of Turkey.
 Earlier in that season he had missed a penalty in a shootout as Arsenal crashed out of the 1999/2000 FA Cup to Leicester City.
 The following year Arsenal reached the FA Cup final but lost 2–1 to Liverpool at the Millennium Stadium in Cardiff – the 37-year-old Dixon being outpaced by the 21-year-old Michael Owen for the winning goal.
 Dixon played on for one more season helping Arsenal to win another historic "double", the third in the club's history and second under manager Arsène Wenger, clinching the league title over rivals Manchester United at their home ground Old Trafford.
 This made him one of the few men to have won league titles in three different decades (1980s, 1990s and 2000s).

 Dixon retired from playing after winning that double in 2002 at the age of 38, with Adams quitting at the same time.
-Only Seaman and Keown then remained at the club from the defensive group Dixon had become associated with at Arsenal (after O'Leary's retirement in 1993, Bould had been the next to go in 1999 and then Winterburn followed him out of Highbury a year later).
+Only Seaman and Keown then remained at the club from the defensive group Dixon had become associated with at Arsenal (after O'Leary left for Leeds United in 1993, Bould had been the next to go in 1999 and then Winterburn followed him out of Highbury a year later).
 Dixon made 458 appearances in the League, scoring 25 goals.